Skip to main content

 • Distributions may be made free of income tax as long as they're made for qualified education expenses.

-• Assets may be invested in almost any product, including stocks, bonds and mutual funds.
+• Assets may be used to purchase many different types of investments, including stocks, bonds and mutual funds.

 • Easy to establish and maintain.